Includes import documentation and other requirements for both the U.S. exporter and foreign importer.

 Imports of U.S. fresh/frozen and cooked poultry products must come with an USDA’s FSIS Certificate (Form 9060-5).
 SENASA has requested that USDA add an Additional Declaration (AD) to the FSIS certificates for poultry imports.
 The AD should indicate that “All fresh/frozen poultry meat, including mechanically deboned meat (MDM) comes from an area free of high or low pathogenic Avian Influenza.
-SENASA indicates that it is the importers’ as well as the exporters’ responsibility to stay abreast of outbreaks so they can assure SENASA of the health status of the area of origination.
-SENASA typically issues an import permit within 24 to 72 working hours when all required documents are provided.
+SENASA indicates that it is the importers’ as well as the exporters’ responsibility to stay abreast of outbreaks so they can assure SENASA of the health status of the area of origin.
+Since SENASA’s on-line platform went live in June 2020 (amid the COVID-19 pandemic curfew), the time of issuance of import permits has reduced to less than 4 working hours when all required documents are provided.

-For detailed information on import permit requirements, please refer to, Honduras GAIN Reports: Food and Agricultural Import Regulations and Standards (FAIRS Country Report HO17606, FAIRS Export Certificate Report HO17607 and Exporter Guide Report HO1708) at https://www.fas.usda.gov/.
+For detailed information on import permit requirements, please refer to, Honduras GAIN Reports: Food and Agricultural Import Regulations and Standards (FAIRS Country Report HO17606, FAIRS Export Certificate Report HO17607 and Exporter Guide Report HO1708).

 CAFTA-DR designates the importer with the responsibility of claiming preferential treatment under the agreement.
 The importer should work with the U.S. exporter to ensure that the U.S. good meets the relevant rules of origin under CAFTA-DR prior to making a claim.
 The assistance and cooperation of U.S. suppliers in producing accurate and well-documented claims for preferential treatment is vital.